 - Sage Orchid (Brachypeza archytas (Ridl.)
 Garay (1972)) – epiphytic orchid with white flowers, often found on trunks of large trees.

 - Flickingeria nativitatis (Ridl.)
-J.J.Wood – epiphytic orchid with pale yellow flowers, grows on trees.
+J.J.Wood – epiphytic orchid with pale yellow flowers, that grows on trees.

 - Phreatia listeri Rolfe – epiphytic orchid, growing on trees.
-Forms clumps, has tiny, greenish-white flowers.
+Forms clumps, and has tiny, greenish-white flowers.

 - Lister’s Palm (Arenga listeri Becc.) – growing on lower terraces closer to the sea.